 Sugarloaf Rock is one of the most beautiful photographed spots in the Margaret River region.
 A large granite rock towering out of the turquoise water.

 It’s hard to say when the best time to visit is as it is equally stunning in summer and winter.
 Summer brings clear blue sky and turquoise water contrasting against the red rock.
-Winter, the waves are strong and crashing wildly against the rock.
-Of course, sunset is particularly beautiful and, if you stay long enough, you get to see the lighthouse light up.
+In winter, the waves are strong and crash wildly against the rocks.
+Of course, the sunset is particularly beautiful, and if you stay long enough, you can see the lighthouse lit up.

-Cape Naturaliste Lighthouse was built in 1903 from limestone that was quarried from Bunker Bay.
+Cape Naturaliste Lighthouse was built in 1903 from limestone quarried from Bunker Bay.
 It sits at 123 metres above sea level at its highest point and has views of the Indian Ocean, Cape Naturaliste, Leeuwin-Naturaliste National Park and Geographe Bay.
-The light is 14 foot in diameter and made in England by Chance Brothers.
-The steps are made of Burmese teak and the fact they still remain shows what brilliant craftmanship they are.
+The light is 14 ft in diameter and made in England by Chance Brothers.
+The steps are made of Burmese teak, and the fact they remain shows their brilliant craftsmanship.

-Three lighthouse keepers lived in the quarters which you can see when you visit Cape Naturaliste Lighthouse.
-This lighthouse was the last one manned in on mainland Australia with the last keeper leaving in 1996.
+Three lighthouse keepers lived in the quarters, which you can see when you visit Cape Naturaliste Lighthouse.
+This lighthouse was the last one operated by people on mainland Australia with the last keeper leaving in 1996.

-The guided tour provides an informative talk on the history and functions of the lighthouse.
-The guide tells tales of the ships wrecked off this dangerous coastline and how hard it was being a lighthouse keeper.
+The guided tour provides an informative talk on the history and functions of the lighthouse, including tales of the ships wrecked off this dangerous coastline and how hard it was being a lighthouse keeper.
 Even our daughters were intrigued by it all and listened intently.

-There’s a café on-site if you want a drink or snack and the manicured gardens are picturesque.
+A café is on-site if you want a drink or snack, and the manicured gardens are picturesque.
 There are walking trails that leave from here too.

 Busselton Jetty is the longest timber-piled jetty in the Southern Hemisphere at 1.841km long.
-It can be walked (at a cost of $4 for over 17-year-olds) or a train can be caught either way or return.
+It can be walked (A$4 for over 17-year-olds), or a train can be caught either way or return.

-The train costs A$13.50 per adult and A$8.50 per child ONE WAY.
+The family-friendly train costs A$16 per adult and A$9.50 per child.
 It has always been jam-packed when we’ve been, so I recommend booking in advance.

 There’s also an underwater observatory at the end of the jetty in which a spiral staircase takes you down to 8m for views of marine life.
-Busselton Jetty Underwater Observatory is one of only six natural aquariums in the world and a tour that our whole family enjoyed.
+Busselton Jetty Underwater Observatory is one of only six natural aquariums worldwide and a tour our whole family enjoyed.

 Margaret River Chocolate Factory & Providore

-Margaret River is the original factory, opened in 1999, and one of the most popular tourist destinations in Western Australia.
+Margaret River is the original factory that opened in 1999 and is one of the most popular tourist destinations in Western Australia.

 Simmo’s Ice Creamery

 Simmo’s isn’t just for kids.
 Their ice cream is seriously good.
-If you want some peace and quiet, away from the playground, head to the back field.
-Just watch out for the resident emu, he loves ice cream!
+If you want peace away from the playground, head to the back field.
+Just watch out for the resident emu; he loves ice cream!

 Read: Simmo’s Ice Creamery